 What is a SENDCo?

-The SENDCo has an important role to play with the head teacher and governing body, in determining the strategic development of SEN policy and provision in the school.
+The SENDCo has an important role to play with the head teacher and governing body, in determining the strategic development of SEND policy and provision in the school.

-The SENDCo has day to day responsibility for the operation of SEN policy and coordination of specific provision made to support individual pupils with SEN and meeting with other relevant professionals/ outside agencies.
+The SENDCo has day to day responsibility for the operation of SEND policy and coordination of specific provision made to support individual pupils with SENDand meeting with other relevant professionals/ outside agencies.

-The key responsibilities of the SENDC in a mainstream setting may include;
+The key responsibilities of the SENDCo in a mainstream setting may include;

-• overseeing the day to day operation of the school’s SEN policy
+• overseeing the day to day operation of the school’s SEND policy

-• liasing with colleagues to discuss the needs and provision for children with SEN.
+• liasing with colleagues to discuss the needs and provision for children with SEND.

-• liaising with parents of pupils with SEN
+• liaising with parents of pupils with SEND

 • liaising with a range of outside agencies including; local authority and it’s support services, other schools, educational psychologists and health and social care professionals.